syamchand-challa/Invoice-Generator-Application/README.md

 ## ⚙️ Installation & Setup

-This section ensures that **any recruiter or developer can run your project locally** with ease, demonstrating reproducibility and full-stack expertise.
+This section helps anyone set up and run the project locally with ease, ensuring reproducibility and showcasing full-stack expertise.

 ---